We use the term "pastoral care" to mean providing support to members. We represent Christ in the world and carry on God's work as opportunities arise.

 Our church is part of a wider community, both local, regional and international.
 As Christians, we are called to reach out to those in need and help with a hand out or a hand up.
 Along with the EcoJustice group, Incarnation conducts several events and fundraising activities for various groups and individuals.
 Previous initiatives include food & clothing drives, women's shelter retreats, Habitat for Humanity, support for same-sex couple recognition and other awareness campaigns.

-We are continually striving to be a spiritual and charitable leader in our community and our world.
+We continue to be a spiritual and charitable leader in our community and our world.
 Please contact our Social Justice coordinator if you have a suggestion for other activities.